Reed-CSTAR/guides/src/shell/basics.md

 ```

 These two commands are different, but they produce the same result.
 This comes
-down to two very important concepts in Bash that you'll come into contact with
+down to two very important concepts in the shell that you'll come into contact with
 again and again: **commands** and **arguments.** In the above, we can say that
 **you ran the command** `echo "Hello!"`, but we can also say that **the command
 you ran** was `echo`, and the **argument** was `Hello!`.
 This is the difference